MASS CENTRAL RAIL TRAIL; NORWOTTUCK WEST

 MANHAN/NEW HAVEN & NORTHAMPTON CANAL RAIL TRAIL NORTH

 Length: Mass Central Rail Trail: Norwottuck West; 4 miles

 Manhan/New Haven & Northampton Canal Rail Trail; 4.3 miles to Manhan Rail Trail intersection; 7 miles to the Southampton town line (where the trail currently ends).

-Difficulty: Easy.
-Paved trail with slight grade one direction.
+Difficulty: Mass Central Rail Trail: Norwottuck West; Easy.
+Paved rail trail with slight grade one direction.

 Northbound; Take exit 19 and continue straight off the ramp across Route 9 onto Damon Rd.
 On your right is Elwell State Park, providing access to the Mass Central Rail Trail; Norwottuck East.
 You may also park here to connect to the Mass Central Rail Trail; Norwottuck West.
 To start from King Street; Continuing along Damon Rd, you travel under I-91 and come to Routes 5 & 10 (King St) at the light.
 Turn left on King St and follow until you come to the Stop & Shop Kingsgate plaza on your right.
 As you turn right into the plaza look left to spot a spur trail.
 This trail runs through the parking lot and connects to the trail near where it crosses King St.